rails/rails/guides/source/getting_started.md

 `ApplicationRecord`.
 Active Record supplies a great deal of functionality to your Rails models for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.
+All you need to do to get all of this functionality is to subclass `ApplicationRecord` (which is itself a subclass of `ActiveRecord::Base` where all of the functionality is defined).

 Rails includes methods to help you validate the data that you send to models.
 Open the `app/models/post.rb` file and edit it: